-The winning teacher was Mike Brougiere and his 155 students, who together collected over 2000 food items.
-Juliann Ford, REV Math III honors teacher who came in second place, collected almost 1,000 cans.
+The winning teacher was Mike Brougiere and his 155 students, who together collected over 2,000 food items.
+Juliann Ford, REV Math III Honors and the runner-up, collected almost 1,000 cans.

 Fashempour said, “I think it was a really great competition.
-It always seems to bring people to the next level and when the students and teachers are able to see who’s leading and how many cans they have it just ups the anti a little bit.”
+It always seems to bring people to the next level and when the students and teachers can see who’s leading and how many cans they have, it just ups the ante a little bit.”

 One of Brougiere’s winning strategies was recruiting teachers from other departments to contribute to the food drive.
-Students could also hear school wide announcements via the bulletin encouraging everyone to help donate food for the holidays, and to deliver the canned goods to Brougiere’s classroom in K-218.
+Students also heard school-wide announcements via the daily bulletin that encouraged everyone to help donate for the holidays, and deliver any canned goods to Brougiere’s classroom in K-218.

-Seniors Kaliece Hall and Tara Osborn, executive president and executive secretary of the Associated Student Body, roll carts of cans out to the parking lot to load into trucks on Nov.
+Seniors Kaliece Hall and Tara Osborn, executive president and executive secretary of the ASB, roll carts of cans out to the parking lot to load into trucks on Nov.
 21, 2019 at Redlands East Valley High.
 (Alyssa Ornelas / Ethic Photo)

 For winning the competition, Mike Brogiere’s classes will receive a big lunch on December 4.
 The luncheon will consist of Jersey Mikes and pies, to name a few.